efarish/portfolio/llm/rag_ondemand/README.md

 1. Cloudformation/CodePipeline - Provides IaC and CI/CD services.
 1. VPC - A cloud to where the service is deployed.
 1. API Gateway - The public API for the service.
-1. ECS - Where the FastAPI instance runs.
+1. ECS - Where the FastAPI instance runs, conifigured for reliability and scalability.
 1. ECR - Where the ECS Docker images are stored.
 1. S3 - Where the LlamaIndex indices are stored.
 1. s3fs - A Python module that enables LlamaIndex to accessing S3 like a file system.